Show Dogs: Production

-Show Dogs began filming on November 28, 2016 at Pinewood Studio Wales in Great Britain, with additional scenes filmed on location in Las Vegas.
+Show Dogs began filming on November 28, 2016, at Pinewood Studio Wales in Great Britain, with additional scenes filmed on location in Las Vegas.

 Release

-Show Dogs was released in theaters on May 18, 2018.
-The film was then released on DVD and Blu-ray on August 21, 2018.
+Show Dogs was released in the United States on May 18, 2018.
+The film was later released on DVD and Blu-ray in the United States on August 21, 2018.

 Reception

 Box office

 Show Dogs grossed $17.7 million in the United States and Canada, and $20.9 million in other territories, for a worldwide total of $38.8 million.

-In the United States and Canada, Show Dogs was released on May 18, 2018 alongside Deadpool 2 and Book Club, and was projected to gross $7–9 million from 3,145 theaters in its opening weekend.
+In the United States and Canada, Show Dogs was released on May 18, 2018, alongside Deadpool 2 and Book Club, and was projected to gross $7–9 million from 3,145 theaters in its opening weekend.
 It ended up debuting to $6 million, finishing sixth at the box office.
 It dropped 49% in its second weekend to $3.1 million, finishing seventh.